Hitender97/ansible-playbooks/README.md

 # ansible-playbooks
-The repo contains examples of daily or repetitive tasks done by Product Support Engineer/SRE which are automated the with the help of ansible.
+The repo contains examples of daily or repetitive tasks done by Product Support Engineer/SRE which are automated with the help of ansible.